-A: Do not forget: Your aim is not to simply demonstrate your or your UI Team’s artistic capabilities.
-Though your screenshots should be visually appealing, they should first and foremost display the selling points of your app.
+Do not forget Your aim is not to demonstrate your or your UI Team’s artistic capabilities.
+Yes, screenshots must be visually engaging but the main point of them is to showcase your value propositions.
 Every aspect must contribute to your download numbers.

 - Keep it simple.
-Your screenshots should be self explanatory.
+Your screenshots should be self-explanatory.
 You might utilize some text and refer to different points while using an in-app screenshot.
+However, you should not overwhelm your visuals with too much text.

 - Not every market is the same.
-You should respond to the needs of your target users.
-The user experience while using Tinder would not be the same in Sweden and Pakistan.
-Optimize your screenshots to get adjusted to multiple markets.
+You should respond to the needs of your target users through localization.
+Go beyond

 - When dealing with mobile growth, always keep in mind that the pace of change is faster than the rest of the technology world.
 A fact may become obsolete when you wake up the other day.
 Always stay in close contact with your subject matter.

 Spotify Google Play Screenshot Study